-With almost 2 million current cocaine users in the United States, what causes so many people to use such a demonstrably dangerous substance?
+With almost 5 million cocaine users in the United States, according to national reports, what causes so many people to use such a demonstrably dangerous substance?

-Before we outline what to expect from a cocaine high, some basics about South America’s most infamous export.
+Before we outline what to expect from a cocaine high, here are some basics about South America’s most infamous export.

 Pure cocaine comes from the leaves of the coca plant indigenous to South America.

 The vast bulk of cocaine is produced in Colombia, Bolivia, and Peru.
 The drug is manufactured in clandestine labs in these source countries.
 Drug cartels then send ton after ton of this powder through South and Central America and into Mexico.
 From here, the cocaine makes its way into the US and onward to other markets worldwide.
 Global demand for cocaine is insatiable.

 In the United States, the medical community started utilizing cocaine as a local anesthetic back in the late nineteenth century.

 Cocaine had a reputation as a drug for the rich and famous through the 1980s until the crack epidemic ravaged the US and changed the landscape of cocaine use at the same time.
 Suddenly, $10 rocks of crack made cocaine accessible to anyone, filling inner cities housing projects with addicts, and filling prisons with drug offenders.